 Lynne Kenney, Psy.D., is a mother of two, a practicing pediatric psychologist in Scottsdale, AZ, and the author of The Family Coach Method.
 She has advanced fellowship training in forensic psychology and developmental pediatric psychology from Massachusetts General Hospital/Harvard Medical School and Harbor-UCLA/UCLA Medical School.
-Dr. Kenney speaks nationally about enhancing executive function, social and academic skills with motor movement.
+Dr. Kenney speaks internationally about enhancing executive function, social and academic skills with motor movement.
 Her NEW book with Wendy Young Bloom: Helping children blossom is revolutionizing classrooms and homes worldwide.
 Combining her love for motor movement and brain development, Dr. Lynne’s recent endeavor, Play Math, is helping children ages 6-12 learn their math facts with playground balls and hoola-hoops for better algebraic thinking.
 For more visit www.lynnekenney.com.
-Click orange link to download media/education kit.

 There are several ways parents and teachers may interact with Dr. Kenney.